ibbatta/dotfiles/README.md

 I have chose to use [js-beautify](https://github.com/beautify-web/js-beautify).
 Despite of his name it works as a beautifier also for HTML and CSS.
 Every editor has a plugin that implement it, es.
 [Sublime](https://github.com/victorporof/Sublime-HTMLPrettify) or [Atom](https://atom.io/packages/atom-beautify).
 The setup for js-beautify is controlled within a `.jsbeautifyrc` file that have to be included in the root directory of the project.
 For now I decided to auto correct SCSS and JS files, .hbs are not completely supported yet.

 #### JS Hint
 To check on JavaScript syntax we use [JSHint](http://jshint.com/).
 The rules to detect errors are written in a `.jshintrc` file included in the root directory of the project.

-For now I use it through a [Grunt](http://gruntjs.com/) [plugin](https://github.com/gruntjs/grunt-contrib-jshint) but it is possible to use it with every other task runner or stand alone.
+#### Eslint
+To check on Javascript / React [.js / .jsx] syntax we use [Eslint](http://eslint.org/).
+The rules to detect errors are written in a `.eslintrc` file included in the root directory of the project.